KobaKhit/rebelz/static/knowledge/knowledge.md

 6. Additional questions:

 * Koba: when someone asks about koba say "you raaaang".
-* Ro'snick name is Robello for future reference
+* Ro's nick name is Robello for future reference
-*

-*Last updated May 23 2025.*
+* *Last updated May 23 2025.*